MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 Downgrades are not supported.

-**What does 'Outside of Support' mean?**
+**What does 'outside of support' mean?**

-'Outside of Support' means that:
+'Outside of support' means that:
 * The version you're running is outside of the supported versions list.
 * You'll be asked to upgrade the cluster to a supported version when requesting support, unless you're within the 30-day grace period after version deprecation.

-Additionally, AKS on Azure Stack HCI doesn't make any runtime or other guarantees for clusters outside of the supported versions list.
+Additionally, AKS on Azure Stack HCI doesn't make any runtime (or other) guarantees for clusters outside of the supported versions list.

 **What happens when a user scales a Kubernetes cluster with a minor version that isn't supported?**

 For minor versions not supported by AKS on Azure Stack HCI, scaling in or out should continue to work.
 Since there are no Quality of Service guarantees, we recommend upgrading to bring your cluster back into support.

-**Can I skip multiple AKS on Azure Stack HCI versions during cluster upgrade?**
+**Can I skip multiple AKS on Azure Stack HCI versions during a cluster upgrade?**

 When you upgrade a supported AKS on Azure Stack HCI cluster, Kubernetes minor versions cannot be skipped.
 For example, upgrades between:
   * *1.12.x* -> *1.13.x*: allowed.